TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ### TSN stack {#ethfw_depend_tsn}

-\note SDK 9.0 provides support only for gPTP stack.
-No other TSN protocol is supported.

-Starting in SDK 9.0, a new gPTP stack is integrated on top of Enet LLD in PDK, it can be located at: `<pdk>/packages/ti/transport/tsn/tsn-stack`.
+Starting from SDK 9.0, a new gPTP stack is integrated on top of Enet LLD in PDK, it can be located at: `<pdk>/packages/ti/transport/tsn/tsn-stack`.
 The previous gPTP test stack used in SDK 8.x and older releases is no longer supported and has been fully removed from both, Enet LLD and Ethernet Firmware.